ScrollPrize/scrollprize-website/docs/09_faq.md

 If you want to share your work privately with the contest organizers, please email us at team@scrollprize.org.
 We will keep it completely confidential.
 We really appreciate you keeping us in the loop!

-If you're open to sharing your improvements publicly (and be eligible for the [Segmentation Tooling Prize](segmentation)), you can post in Discord.
+If you're open to sharing your improvements publicly (and be eligible for progress prizes), you can post in Discord.

 ### What are the key academic papers I should read to understand the work done so far to read the Herculaneum Papyri?